aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 | 256 | 37,478 | 5.1 | 31,820 | 7.1 |
 | **512** | **62,990** | 5.8 | **54,740** | 8.3 |

 Our raw write numbers are lower than the DBOS blog's 144K because their storage configuration had significantly higher provisioned IOPS and the benchmark client ran on the same host as the database (zero network round-trip).
-Our setup — EC2 client to RDS over the us-east-1 network, gp3 at 16K IOPS — reflects real-world deployment conditions, not a co-located best-case.
+Our setup (EC2 client to RDS over the us-east-1 network, gp3 at 16K IOPS) reflects real-world deployment conditions, not a co-located best-case.

 ---

-### Step 2 — Why raw writes ≠ workflow completions
+### Step 2: Why raw writes ≠ workflow completions

 A DBOS 2-step workflow is not a single `INSERT`.
 It produces **4 sequential, acknowledged database writes**:

-1. Workflow start — inputs persisted before any step runs
+1. Workflow start: inputs persisted before any step runs
-2. Step 1 output committed — return value stored for replay
+2. Step 1 output committed: return value stored for replay
-3. Step 2 output committed — return value stored for replay
+3. Step 2 output committed: return value stored for replay
-4. Workflow completion — final status updated
+4. Workflow completion: final status updated

 **Critically, each write must be fully acknowledged before the next step begins.** This is the durability guarantee: if the process crashes after step 1, step 2 is never re-executed.
-The sequential commit chain means workflow latency ≈ 4 × single-write latency — throughput does not scale with raw write capacity.
+The sequential commit chain means workflow latency ≈ 4 × single-write latency; throughput does not scale with raw write capacity.

 <img src="/assets/bench/dbos-cockroachdb/dbos-bench-raw-vs-workflow.png" alt="Raw write peak vs DBOS workflow peak: PostgreSQL and CockroachDB" style="width:100%;margin:1.5rem 0;">
 {: .mx-auto.d-block :}
 **Raw writes vs actual DBOS workflow completions at peak throughput.
-The ~500× gap between raw writes and workflow throughput is not a bug — it is the cost of durable, exactly-once execution guarantees.**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}
+The ~500× gap between raw writes and workflow throughput is not a bug; it is the cost of durable, exactly-once execution guarantees.**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 | Metric | PostgreSQL | CockroachDB (3 nodes) |
 |---|---|---|